The KJV Audio Bible

 Saturday Apr 26, 2025

-Abimelech confronts Abraham about the deception.
-Abraham explains he feared for his life because he thought there was no fear of God in Gerar — and technically Sarah is his half-sister.
+Abimelech confronted Abraham about the deception.
+Abraham explained he feared for his life because he thought there was no fear of God in Gerar — and technically Sarah was his half-sister.
+Abimelech gave Abraham livestock, servants, and silver as compensation, and he invited him to live in his land wherever he pleased.

-Abraham prays to God, and God heals Abimelech, his wife, and female servants so they can bear children again (God had closed all the wombs in Abimelech's household because of Sarah).
+Abraham prayed to God, and God healed Abimelech, his wife, and female servants so they could bear children again (God had closed all the wombs in Abimelech's household because of Sarah).

 Copyright 2025 All rights reserved.